N0FreeLunch/N0FreeLunch/README.md

 ---

 ### Future plan
+- Elm : To learn functional coding style javascript, to understand redux principle.
+To apply compile obfuscation
 - Elixir : To improve pure functional programming skill.
 To understand actor model
 - Scala : To integrate funtional programming and object oriented programming.
 To make pure stateless server
 - Spark : To using functional programming with coworker